 |Decreased likelihood of AMI:|

-The key physical findings associated with conditions presenting with chest pain in the emergency department are described below.
+Table 7 shows the key physical findings associated with conditions presenting with chest pain in the emergency department.
 Pivotal physical signs, or combinations of signs, which are highly suggestive of the relevant diagnoses, are shown in bold.
+Aortic dissection is renowned for being very difficult to diagnose, with the classic clinical signs occurring infrequently, see percentage of occurrence within the brackets.(6) Diagnosing PE is also a challenge because the symptoms and signs are common and not specific, Table 8(9)

 |Acute coronary syndrome||Diaphoresis, tachycardia, tachypnoea, pallor|